vassomak/Vowel-Cepstrum-Analysis/README.md

 voice as the "timbre" is missing.
 This is probably due to the fact that impulse response is convoluted with δ[n] rather than sinc functions.
 This results in the sound produced being completely stiff.

+* Regarding liftering in the Cepstrum domain, it was of decisive importance the window length, as even with small changes, the final sound was completely different.